up-n-atom/8311/docs/guides/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 The <ins>basic</ins> firmware consists of a vanilla MaxLinear [OpenWrt](https://openwrt.org/){ target="_blank" } 19.07 fork,
 with the addition of the aformentioned fixes and customised luci web interfaces to ease masquerading.
-It also does without the abysmal BFW additions and abstractions as well as the backdoors.
+It also does without the abysmal BFW additions and abstractions, as well as the backdoors.

 ### Extract download